eebasso/WarpX/Docs/source/usage/parameters.rst

         * ``qed_bw.load_table_from`` (`string`): name of the lookup table file to read from.

 .. fv:var:: qed_qs.chi_min
-    : minimum chi parameter to be considered by the Quantum Synchrotron engine (suggested value : 0.001)
+    (suggested value : 0.001)

 .. fv:var:: qed_bw.chi_min
-    : minimum chi parameter to be considered by the Breit-Wheeler engine (suggested value : 0.01)
+    (suggested value : 0.01)